-, am a

-I hereby consent to having a sample of my body fluid collected on this \\\day of 20\\\\, according to the terms set forth in the policy for the purpose of testing for identified substances at my own expense.

-I understand that a positive test result will require a subsequent confirmation test.
-If that result remains positive, it will affect my status in the professional program.
-I understand that if I am taking any medications, which would adversely affect the results of the test, that I should disclose those immediately.
-Written medical documentation from my physician will be required by me for verification of those medication/s taken.

-I authorize the release of test results related to the screening or testing of my blood/urine specimen to the Dean, College of Nursing and Health Professions at Arkansas State University, and to myself.
-I understand that my body fluid specimen will be sent to \\\\\\for actual testing.

-I hereby release Arkansas State University, its Board of Trustees, officers, employees, and agents from legal responsibility or liability arising from such a test, including but not limited to, the testing procedure, analysis, the accuracy of the analysis, or the disclosure of the results.

-Student's name ( please print )

-Student's signature Date Time

-Witness' signature Date Time

-To be signed and submitted to the School of Nursing to be placed in t the student's file
+I , am a professional health student at Arkansas State Universit understand the College of Nursing and Health Professions I hereby consent to having a sample of my body fluid col terms set forth in the policy for the purpose of testing for I understand that a positive test result will require a subse positive, it will affect my status in the professional program medications, which would adversely affect the results of t immediately.
+Written medical documentation from my ph of those medication/s taken. m.
+I understand that if he test, that I should d I am taking any isclose those I authorize the release of test results related to the screen Dean, College of Nursing and Health Professions at Arkans that my body fluid specimen will be sent to sas State University, an d to myself.
+I understand I hereby release Arkansas State University, its Board of Trulegal responsibility or liability arising from such a test, procedure, analysis, the accuracy of the analysis, or the di , including but not lin mited to, the testing Student's name (please print) Student's signature Date Time Witness' signature Date Time To be signed and submitted to the School of Nursing to o be placed in the stude ent's file